saeed0xf/smartballot/VoteSureChangeLog.md

   - This avoids MetaMask's restriction on sending data to your own address in transactions
   - Improved error handling and logging for authentication process

+### 7. Face Verification for Voter Identity
+- **Issue**: Need for reliable voter identity verification beyond traditional methods
+- **Resolution**:
+  - Created a dedicated AI module with face verification capabilities
+  - Implemented a FastAPI backend with deepface for face recognition
+  - Built a user-friendly web interface for comparing face images
+  - Added support for both webcam capture and image upload
+  - Implemented comprehensive error handling and detailed verification results

 ## Detailed Changes by Component

 ### Backend Changes